ShanKyTech/Appointment-Making-App-Full-Stack/README.md

-#A Simple Appointment Making App
+# A Simple Appointment Making App

   This app can be used to signup and login using user credential to make appointments,  edit or delete appointments.

-##Overview of Appointment Making App
+## Overview of Appointment Making App
 The app will have:

 * Login/Logout, Signup pages.
-    *Form data will be validated by front-end before being sent to back-end.
+* Form data will be validated by front-end before being sent to back-end.
-    *Depending on User's credential, homepage displays its available appointments and its functionalities.
+* Depending on User's credential, homepage displays its available appointments and its  functionalities.

----

-##User Authentication
+## User Authentication

     In order to have full functionalities, new users are required to signup and current  user is required to login.
 The current implimentation of user authentification system use  JWT based Auth0.

-###After login:
+### After login:

 - the user can _make_ new appointments
 - _look up_ and _delete_ appointments

 ---

-##Frontend:
+## Frontend:
-_ Reactjs
+* Reactjs
-_ Bootstrap
+* Bootstrap

-##Backend:
+## Backend:
-_ Nodejs
+* Nodejs
-_ Expressjs
+* Expressjs

-##Database:
+## Database:
-\*MySQL (Workbench)
+* MySQL (Workbench)

-##Technology
+## Technology
 This full stack app uses following modules:

-    *React
-    *react-router-dome
-    *axios
+* React
+* react-router-dome
+* axios
-    *Bootstrap 4
+* Bootstrap 4
-    *Body parser
+* Body parser
-    *Yup

----
+* Yup

 ## Contributing